 Vitamins B &C (natural occurring)

-Natural occurring vitamins in Kombucha promote healthy skin, regulate oil gland secretion, and minimize clogged pores.
+Natural occurring vitamins, minerals and polyphenols in Kombucha promote may healthy skin, regulate oil gland secretion, and minimize clogged pores.
 Vitamins B & C found in Kombucha act as natural antioxidants on your skin which help to reduce free radicals produced by daily exposure to the elements.
-We ferment our Kombucha using *green,*black and *rooibos teas (*organic) for their high antioxidant (polyphenols) and health promoting properties.
-We use mineral rich filtered water so that during fermentation the inorganic minerals are biotransformed into organic (bioavailable) ones.
-Our process creates a mineral and nutrient rich powerhouse that is readily and easily absorbed by your skin to create nourishment for your body from the outside in.
+We ferment our Kombucha using *green and *rooibos teas (*organic) for their high antioxidant and health promoting properties.
+Green tea (Camelia sinesis) is well known for its wound mending actions.
+We use mineral rich water (activated charcoal triple filtered) so during fermentation the inorganic minerals are transformed into organic bioavailable ones.
+Our natural process creates a mineral and nutrient rich powerhouse which is readily and easily absorbed by your skin to create nourishment for your body from the outside in.

 Kombucha naturally contains multiple organic acids, such as lactic, malic, glucuronic and usnic acids which can keep your skin vibrant and youthful.
 These organic acids help firm and tighten pores which may reduce the appearance of wrinkles and balance your skin's natural acid mantle.